shubhamkumaragrawal/Student_Management_System_With_MySQL/README.md

 # Student_Management_System_With_MySQL
 <B>Step 1: Install Python

-Step 2: Install Pycharm | Create Project
+Step 2: Install Pycharm | Create Project | Install Library

-Step 3: Create a Python file
+Step 3: Create a Python file</B>

-Step 4: Install Some Libraries using pip install & Import it.</B>
+## About

-<H2><Center>The Student Management System is a comprehensive application built with Python and MySQL designed to simplify the management and organization of student-related information in educational institutions.
-It provides a centralized platform for administrators and educators to manage student records efficiently.</Center></H2>
+- **The Student Management System is a comprehensive application built with Python and MySQL designed to simplify the management and organization of student-related information in educational institutions.
+It provides a centralized platform for administrators and educators to manage student records efficiently.**

 ## Key Features
 - Add, search, update, and delete student records